Get Matched With Lawyer Programs

 Lawyers represent clients during criminal and civil trials by gathering evidence and presenting arguments to support their cases.

-What qualities should a lawyer have?
+What qualities should you have?

 Lawyers need good communication, critical thinking, research, analytical, and organizational skills.

-How long does it take to become a lawyer?
+How long does it take to get into this field?

 In the United States, it will take about 7 years to become a lawyer.
 A bachelor's degree in law is required to be accepted into law school.
 Law school generally takes 3 years to complete.